f-t-s/al-folio/_projects/cgd.markdown

 </div>

-In contrast, the bilinear approximation only is only invariant to reparametrizations of the strategy space of each player in isolation, but not to a reassignment of the decision variables accross players.
+In contrast, the bilinear approximation is only invariant to reparametrizations of the strategy space of each player in isolation, but not to a reassignment of the decision variables accross players.
 Mathematically we have

 $$ \begin{pmatrix}